jt-schmidt/School_District_Analysis/README.md

 <!---Summary:
 There is a statement summarizing four major changes to the school district analysis after reading and math scores have been replaced (5 pt).--->
 ## Summary
+Overall, removal of Thomas High School's 9th grade reading & math scores had small measureable affects on school district analysis.
+The primary differences are in:
+1. District Summary for all results except Average Reading Score
+2. Thomas High School specifically for Math, Reading, and Overall result.
+This would be affected since portion of this data set modified to NaN.
+3. Binned comparison by Spending for $630~$644 shifted the most
+4. Smallest, but still detectable, change was binned comparison by Size for Medium (1000-2000).